DEVELOPER-DEEVEN/operator/README.md

 #### **Client (`intercept/client`)**
 *   **Screen Capture**: Uses `mss` for high-performance, cross-platform screen grabbing (avg latency < 10ms).
 *   **Action Execution**: `pyautogui` handles HID simulation.
 It includes a "Fail-Safe" feature—moving the mouse to the screen corner instantly aborts the agent.
+*   **Scenario**: Verifying a frontend deployment.
+*   **Action**: "Check if the 'Buy Now' button is visible and red."
+*   **AccessAI**: Uses its vision capabilities to assert visual states that code-based tests might miss (e.g., a button covered by a z-index overlay).
+*   **Action**: "Play some jazz."
+*   **AccessAI**: Visually identifies the Spotify icon, clicks it, waits for load, finds the search bar, types "Jazz", and clicks the first playlist.
+No custom integration required.
 *   **State Management**: Maintains a local `session_id` but relies on the server for state persistence.

 #### **Server (`intercept/server`)**